Boogahadeen/Boogies-Airdrop-Bot/README.md

 A Discord bot that posts scheduled / manual DayZ airdrop announcement embeds.
-Originally built to automate event announcements and (optionally) inject custom spawner entries into a DayZ server's `cfggameplay.json`.
-This repo contains the Discord-only version (no Nitrado logic) for safe sharing.

 ## Features
-- Four preconfigured airdrop embeds (Prison Island, VMC, NEAF, NWAF).
+- Eight preconfigured airdrop embeds you can change the names to whatever you want(Prison Island, VMC, NEAF, NWAF, etc).
-- Commands: `!airdrop1`, `!airdrop2`, `!airdrop3`, `!airdrop4` — deletes the invoking command message and posts the embed to a designated channel.
+- Commands: `!airdrop1`, `!airdrop2`, `!airdrop3`, `!airdrop4`, `!airdrop5`, `!airdrop6`, `!airdrop7`, `!airdrop8` deletes the invoking command message and posts the embed to a designated channel.
 - Silent operation (no confirmation messages) for clean chat.
 - Modular embed definitions so you can add more events easily.